pydanny/pydanny.github.com/posts2014/09-12-barcamp-django-sf.rst

 .. _Django: http://djangoproject.com

-So how is `BarCamp Django SF`_ different than previous Django conferences and events?
+How is `BarCamp Django SF`_ different than previous Django conferences and events?

 Speakers are determined at the event
 --------------------------------------